Vyacheslav Ponomarev (public figure): Detentions and disappearances

-Arrest and Dismissal
+Arrest and dismissal

-Ponomarev had a fractious relationship with Igor Girkin / Strelkov, who was in charge of the military operations of the pro-Russia side in Sloviansk.
-On 10 June 2014, on Girkin / Strelkov's command, Ponomarev was arrested and taken to the headquarters of the Donbass People's Militia in a former SBU building.
-With charges relating to misappropriation of civic funds, Ponomarev was dismissed from his duties, and Volodymyr Pavlenko was appointed a mayor of Slovyansk.
-Ponomarev was then released, and spent the rest of June under house arrest.
+Ponomarev had a fractious relationship with Girkin, who was in charge of the military operations of the pro-Russian side in Sloviansk.
+On 10 June 2014, on Girkin's command, Ponomarev was arrested and taken to the headquarters of the Donbass People's Militia in a former SBU building.
+With charges relating to misappropriation of civic funds, Ponomarev was dismissed from his duties and Volodymyr Pavlenko was appointed "people's mayor" of Sloviansk.
+Ponomarev was then released and spent the rest of June under house arrest.
 He was next seen, along with the withdrawing pro-Russian militia, leaving Sloviansk on 5 July 2014.

-After 2014
+Later life

-While many of the pro-Russia side headed for Donetsk, Ponomarev is believed to have gone straight to Moscow, where he left public life.
+While many of the pro-Russian side headed for Donetsk, Ponomarev is believed to have gone straight to Moscow, where he left public life.
 As of 2018, he was reported to be working on a building site in Moscow.